woofwoofinc/cargo-sphinx/docs/documentation.rst

 .. _woofwoofinc.github.io/cargo-sphinx: https://woofwoofinc.github.io/cargo-sphinx
 .. _GitHub Pages: https://pages.github.com

-Publishing from the Docker container fails for missing GitHub credentials.
+Publishing from the container fails for missing GitHub credentials.
 In this case it is possible to run the publication command in the container interactively and complete it on the host machine.
 Compile and generate the Git repository to push in ``docs/_build/html`` by running the following in the container.

 ::